ChristianANoeddeboe/newt-fastapi-cli/README.md

 **Options**:

-* `--help`: Show this message and exit.
+- `--help`: Show this message and exit.

 **Commands**:

-* `init`: Checks if alembic is already initialized...
+- `init`: Checks if alembic is already initialized...
-* `up`: Upgrades the database to the specified...
+- `up`: Upgrades the database to the specified...
-* `down`: Downgrades the database to the specified...
+- `down`: Downgrades the database to the specified...
-* `make`: Creates a new migration file.
+- `make`: Creates a new migration file.

 ### `newt migrate init`

 Checks if alembic is already initialized in the current directory.
-If not then it checks if alembic is installed.
-If not then it will prompt the user to install it.
-After installing alembic it will create a new alembic directory in the current or given path.
 If alembic is already initialized in the current directory then it will ask if the user wants to reinitialize it.
 If the user chooses to reinitialize it, it will remove the existing alembic directory and create a new one.
 If the user chooses not to reinitialize it, it will exit the program.
+Otherwise, it will create a new alembic directory in the current or given path.

 **Usage**: